Gashaw512/taskflow/README.md

 TaskFlow uses secure, session-based authentication with HTTP-only cookies.

 🧪 Default Development Credentials
-If no admin credentials are set via environment variables, the following will be used:
+If no admin credentials are provided via environment variables, the app uses:

 Email: dev@example.com

 Password: password123

 👤 Manually Create a New User
-To create a user manually in development:

 cd backend
 npm run user:create user@example.com securepassword

-cd backend
-npm run user:create user@example.com securepassword
+✅ License
+TaskFlow is free for personal use.
+For commercial use, please refer to the LICENSE file.